UrbanInstitute/ui-equity-tool/README.md

    equity_file_bucket_region=XXX
    ```
    By default the `.env` file is added to the gitignore so it will need to be
    added manually to your repo locally.
-In the rest of this README, we will
-   refer to these env variables as follows: <equity_file_bucket>.
 For
    confidentiality reasons, **we have inserted several placeholder values within
    the files in this repo that look like `<some-name>` that you will need to
    provide yourself.**

-2) In the CodeBuild project associated with the pipeline.
-This needs to be set
-   **manually** on the AWS console after the project has first been deployed.
-   These environment variables are used when deploying the scripts and AWS
-   resources in `template.yaml` and `buildspec.yml` as well as in the Lambda
-   function code.
-The key variable used in Codebuild is `Stage`.
+## Staging and Production
+Updates to the `staging` and `production` branches in this repo will trigger a GitHub Actions workflow to deploy the updates to the relevant resources on AWS.
+GitHub Actions will display a green check when the updates are deployed.
+If there was an error deploying the updates, GitHub Actions will email the person who triggered the workflow.

+The AWS resources are managed through separate staging and production CloudFormation stacks.

 ## AWS credentials